mrezak/LDA-GMM_SpikeSort/README.md

 You need MATLAB software to use this program.

 ## Usage
-You can run the automated spike sorting on the `spikes` matrix (rows are spikes, columns are samples) which contains the detected and aligned spikes you want to sort:
+You can run the automated spike sorting algorithm on the `spikes` matrix (rows are spikes, columns are samples) which contains the detected and aligned spikes you want to sort:
 ```
 >>> [labels, projU] = spikeSort(spikes)
 ```